pachyderm/docs-content/staging/manage/_index.md

 ---
 # metadata #
 title: Manage
-description: Manage your Pachyderm instance, its GPUs, backups, and more.
+description: Manage your instance, its GPUs, backups, and more.
 date:
 # taxonomy #
 tags: